4.9-Stars

 Addressing Potential Challenges

-While the power connection process strives for efficiency, unexpected hurdles can arise.
-Let’s explore some common roadblocks:
+Even though the power connection process aims for efficiency, sometimes unexpected hurdles pop up.
+Let’s look at some common roadblocks you might face:

 • Limited Access to Existing Infrastructure: Reaching the existing power lines might be more complex than initially anticipated.
 Underground lines or obstacles in the path can require additional excavation or rerouting.